-• To advise the Company on its requirements of commercial / residential premises, acquiring of commercial/ residential premises on ownership / lease basis; floating a request for proposal (RFP), inviting proposals from architects for the construction of the proposed buildings; • selection and appointment of Project Managers, consultants, contractors etc. for designing and execution of engineering services and Building Management Systems, Fire, Safety and Security related works., • to liaise with relevant agencies and other authorities for obtaining necessary permissions / approvals on behalf of the Company; • Carrying out techno-commercial discussions, negotiations with Architects, Project Managers, Consultants and Contractors; • Reviewing tenders, Specifications, Bill of Quantities, Designs made by architects, Project Managers, Consultants, Suggest modification, alteration if any; 0.
-Committee of Directors for the Transfer of Shares Scope • To approve and register transfer/transmission of shares • To sub-divide/split, consolidate and issue new share certificates. • To authorize affixation of common seal of the company. • To issue share certificates in place of those which are damaged or in v whic the pages are completely exhausted provided the original certificat es a surrendered to the company • To do all such incidental or ancillary acts, things and deeds in connection ectic with transfer shares.
+- To advise the Company on its requirements of commercial / residential premises, acquiring of commercial/ residential premises on ownership / lease basis; - Floating a request for proposal (RFP), inviting proposals from architects for the construction of the proposed buildings; - Selection and appointment of Project Managers, consultants, contractors etc. for designing and execution of engineering services and Building Management Systems, Fire, Safety and Security related works., - To liaise with relevant agencies and other authorities for obtaining necessary permissions / approvals on behalf of the Company; - Carrying out techno-commercial discussions, negotiations with Architects, Project Managers, Consultants and Contractors; - Reviewing tenders, Specifications, Bill of Quantities, Designs made by architects, Project Managers, Consultants, Suggest modification, alteration if any; - Such other matter incidental to acquisition and maintenance of premises.

+10. Committee of Directors for the Transfer of Shares

+- Approve and register transfer/transmission of shares - To sub-divide/split, consolidate and issue new share certificates. - To authorize affixation of common seal of the company. - To issue share certificates in place of those which are lost or damaged or in which the pages are completely exhausted provided the original damaged certificates are surrendered to the company. - Do all such incidental or ancillary acts, things and deeds in connection with the above.